mariomac/kaconf/README.md

 ## About KAConf

-KickAss Configuration system is an Annotation-based configuration system inspired in the wonderful [Spring Boot](http://spring.io) configuration system.
+_KickAss_ is an Annotation-based configuration system inspired in the wonderful [Spring Boot](http://spring.io).

 Quick demonstration of usage: